-To develop effective data scientists, for example, the curriculum needs to include proficiency in data but also with people.
-Although quantitative and technical skills are paramount (i.e. stochastic volatility analysis in finance, biometrics in pharmaceutical and informatics in health care), students also have to understand software development to build models with solid decision-making rules.
-Within an interdisciplinary program, the range of concepts and theories drawn from disciplines, the rigor and technical precision with which they are developed are primarily a function of the disciplines involved and the academic strength of the students taught more than of the particular definition of interdisciplinary studies according to Newell (2008).
-The ability to define business needs is also critical, so a grounding in general business practices would be a core element.
-Relationship and communications skills are important to enable data scientists to collaborate effectively and accurately convey the results of their analytical work.
-Companies are looking for this full spectrum of skills, yet few individuals are equipped.
+To develop effective data scientists, for example, the curriculum needs to include proficiency in data and people.
+Although quantitative and technical skills are paramount (i.e., stochastic volatility analysis in finance, biometrics in pharmaceutical, and informatics in health care), students also have to understand software development to build models with solid decision-making rules.
+Within an interdisciplinary program, the range of concepts and theories drawn from disciplines, the rigor and technical precision with which they are developed are primarily functions of the disciplines involved and the academic strength of the students taught more than the particular definition of interdisciplinary studies, according to Newell (2008).
+The ability to define business needs is also critical, so grounding in general business practices is a core element.
+Relationships and communications skills are important to enable data scientists to collaborate effectively and accurately convey the results of their analytical work.
+Companies are looking for this full spectrum of skills, however, only a few individuals seem equipped for the task.

-The interdisciplinary process is suited for the promotion of what Richard Paul (1987) calls “strong sense critical thinking,” while disciplinary courses are often more likely to promote “weak sense critical thinking.”
-The former includes a number of valuable informal logic skills such as distinguishing evidence from conclusion, relevant from irrelevant facts and facts from ideals; assessing the validity of assumption and arguments; and recognizing internal contradictions, implicit value judgments, unstated implications of arguments and the power and appropriateness of rhetorical devices" (Newell, 1988, p.
+The interdisciplinary process is suited for the promotion of what Richard Paul (1987) calls a “strong sense critical thinking,” while disciplinary courses are often more likely to promote a “weak sense critical thinking.”
+The former includes a number of valuable, informal logic skills, such as distinguishing evidence from conclusion, relevant from irrelevant facts, and facts from ideals; assessing the validity of assumptions and arguments; and recognizing internal contradictions, implicit value judgments, unstated implications of arguments, and the power and appropriateness of rhetorical devices” (Newell, 1988, p.
 220).
-Through these processes, students can derive insights into topics that a focused disciplined approach to learning may not unveil.
+Through these processes, students derive insights into topics that a focused disciplined approach to learning may not unveil.

 Critics of interdisciplinary education state that there are programs that are just a collection of disciplinary perspectives organized under an interdisciplinary heading.
-This does not meet the criteria as there must be explicit interdisciplinary programs that provide structure, process and opportunity to study multiple facets.
+This does not meet the criteria as there must be explicit interdisciplinary programs that provide structure, process, and opportunity to study multiple facets.
 The programs must be intentional and institutionally recognized.
 Organizing this kind of multidisciplinary, project-based education can be quite expensive.
-The approach is based on a multitude of hands-on sessions and lab, computers and software licenses to effectively create the experience can stress a budget.
+The approach is based on a multitude of hands-on sessions and laboratory work, and computers, and software licenses to effectively create the experience can stress a budget.

 Conclusion

-In the business world information is central to the creation, delivery and service of products that performance of companies is based upon how quickly they can respond to changes in the market, customer behavior patterns, climate changes etc. Executives will need to have a clear understanding of data and its transformative capabilities to provide direction to their organizations.
-Organizations that base and evaluate their decision making will have an advantage over those who do not (Dhar, V., Sundararajan, A. 2007).
+In the business world, information is central to the creation, delivery, and service of products that a company’s performance is based upon along with how quickly it can respond to changes in the market, customer behavior patterns, climate changes etc. Executives will need to have a clear understanding of data and its transformative capabilities to provide direction to their organizations.
+Organizations that base and evaluate their decision-making will have an advantage over those who do not (Dhar, V., Sundararajan, A., 2007).